Gary Sinise: Personal life

 Sinise married actress Moira Harris in 1981.
 She was diagnosed with breast cancer in 2018 and as of 2024 she is cancer-free.
-They have three children.
+They had three children.

 His son, McCanna "Mac" Anthony Sinise, was diagnosed in 2018 with chordoma, a rare cancer of the spine.
-He died on January 5, 2024 and was laid to rest on January 23, 2024, in a Catholic service.
-Mac was a musician who had worked for his father's charitable foundation, and before his death, he had completed work on an album Resurrection & Revival.
+He died on January 5, 2024, and was laid to rest on January 23, 2024, in a Catholic service.
+Mac was a musician who had worked for his father's charitable foundation, and before his death had completed work on an album Resurrection & Revival.